Innovative global producers inspire ‘sustainable profitability’ in northern beef production

 Breeding polled cattle

-This work took Michael to New Zealand, Mexico, Brazil, Argentina, Chile, the United States, the United Kingdom and the United Arab Emirates in search of graziers and farmers who are registering profits through the implementation of forward-thinking and innovative production techniques and decision making.
+This work took Michael to New Zealand, Mexico, Brazil, Argentina, Chile, the USA, the UK and the UAE in search of graziers and farmers who are registering profits through the implementation of forward-thinking and innovative production techniques and decision making.
 The experiences of these progressive primary producers lead him to develop a range of recommendations aimed at assisting northern producers in strategic planning to benefit both profits and the long-term resilience of their businesses.

-“One of the key profit drivers in the northern beef industry is herd fertility as adapted, fertile cattle perform well with limited inputs, which is good for business and good for the environment,” Michael said.
+“A key profit driver in the northern beef industry is herd fertility as adapted, fertile cattle perform well with limited inputs.This is good for business and the environment,” he said.

-Michael suggests developing strategies for selecting cattle that are adapted to northern conditions.
-Stick to your plan and the cattle that are suited will reproduce and thrive, while the cattle that are not adapted should be removed, which would allow you to move the herd more quickly towards your goal.
+Developing strategies for selecting cattle that are adapted to northern conditions are key.
+Stick to your plan and the cattle that are suited will reproduce and thrive, while others should be removed and move more quickly towards your goal.

 “Also, find a level of grazing intensity that fits with your goals and do not let stocking rate exceed carrying capacity, while also ensuring plants have the opportunity to recover after grazing.
 Good management of grazing will increase the vigour and biodiversity of pastures with each season, while good management of genetics will lead to each generation of your herd being better than the previous.”